CIBC Logo

 Canadian Imperial Bank of Commerce Logo 1966-1994

-In 1966, the red and brown emblem was created and used for the next 28 years.
-It consisted of two chevrons – inverted V-shaped signs.
-They were angle brackets pointed outward.
-They represented a large network of branches of the Canadian Imperial Bank of Commerce – literally from coast to coast.
+The red and brown emblem was created in 1966 and used for 28 years.
+It consisted of two chevrons—inverted V-shaped signs with angle brackets pointed outward—representing a large network of branches of the Canadian Imperial Bank of Commerce—literally from coast to coast.
 Between the chevrons were two legs, symbolizing stability.

 1986 – 1994